ibexa/documentation-developer/docs/pim/install_remote_pim.md

 ## Implement the data provider

-Create a data provider library that sources product data them your remote system.
+Create a data provider library that sources product data from your remote system.
-The example implementation uses the `DataProvider.php` library that generates a series of faux products.
+The example implementation uses the `DataProvider.php` library, which acts as a generator of faux products.
+Each product has a product ID, name and description.

-You must modify or replace it with an interface with the data source of your choice.
+You must modify or replace the library with an interface with the data source of your choice.

 The data set in the example is limited, for example, no product thumbnails are available, which results in displaying placeholders on the product list.
-In your implementation, you can the `ProductService` to pull thumbnails from an external source, for example, a CDN like Fastly.
+You could extend your implementation, by using the `ProductService` [service](product_api.md) to pull thumbnails from an external source, for example, a CDN like Fastly.